-W J (Bill) Goode’s book The Round Tower Churches of South East England published by Round Tower Churches Society in 1994 is still a great source of information about round tower churches with some wonderful drawings by Diane Bowie, although Bill’s claims for the Saxon origins of some towers have been seriously questioned.
-The churches are listed alphabetically by county, making it a good companion when visiting churches.
-The book is now out of print but is sometimes available at Jarrold’s in Norwich or Abe Books.
+W J (Bill) Goode’s book The Round Tower Churches of South East England published by Round Tower Churches Society in 1994 is a great source of information with drawings by Diane Bowie.
+His claims for Saxon origins of some towers have been questioned.
+Churches are listed alphabetically by county.
+It is out of print but is sometimes available at Jarrold’s in Norwich or Abe Books.
 Interesting books about Norfolk churches are also often available at The City Bookshop in Norwich.

 The Round Tower Churches of England by Stephen Hart was published in 2003.
-In it Stephen Hart examines a variety of aspects of the construction and dating of round towers.
+He examines aspects of the construction and dating of round towers.
 This can be purchased from the Society, see Items for Sale page.
 In 2000 Stephen Hart published Flint Architecture of East Anglia which examines the variety of forms which flint architecture takes.

-Jack Sterry’s guides: Jack has written four interesting illustrated guides to tours around round tower churches, with maps and instructions about how to reach the churches.
-These can be purchased from the Society, see Items For Sale.
+Jack Sterry’s guides: His four illustrated guides list tours to round tower churches, with maps and instructions about how to reach the churches.

-The four surviving round towers in Norwich are included in Nicholas Grove’s The Medieval Churches of the City of Norwich.
+Four surviving round towers are included in Nicholas Grove’s The Medieval Churches of the City of Norwich.

 The Round Tower Churches of Norfolk with illustrations by Dorothy Shreeve and text by Lyn Stilgoe.
 This has excellent line drawings of 124 Norfolk churches and watercolours of two, with the churches listed in alphabetical order.
 Mike Page’s book Norfolk Churches from the Air includes a number of Round Tower Churches.
 This was published in 2014 by Poppyland Publishing.